eddyyxxyy/ToTemp/docs/source/installation_usage.rst

         >>> temp1: Celsius(0.0)

-        The comparision/arithmetic implementation attempts to convert the value of other and then evaluate them.
+        The comparision/arithmetic implementation attempts to convert the value of other and then evaluate the expression.

         That meaning:
         `temp0` > `temp1.` is the same as `temp0` > `temp1.to_celsius()`